beginner-corp/slack/readme.md

 # usage :sparkles::rocket:

-This module works in es5 environments by default.
-It is tested for Node and the browser.
+This module works in es5 environments and is tested for Node and the browser.

 ```javascript
 var slack = require('slack')